As an Amazon Associate we earn from qualifying purchases. Learn more.

 Cons

-• Some customers report mixed long-term durability in high winds
+• Some customers report mixed performance of bungee/cord accessories

 Check Latest Price on Amazon